 Who We Are

-(in)Visible Legacy is a Queer, Black, Gender Non-Conforming-owned social impact and equity consulting business founded by Haileigh Nelson in 2022.
+(in)Visible Legacy is a Queer, Black, Gender Non-Conforming-owned social impact and equity focused coaching practice founded by Haileigh Nelson in 2022.

 Our Story